Yanlan-Mao-Lab/TissueOrigami/tests/mesh_gen_reg/readme.md

 ## Spherical Triangulation

-- `SphericalTriangulation.txt` must be copied to the folder `TissueOrigami/ToolBox/MeshGeneration/2DEllipse`.
+- `SphericalTriangulation.txt` must be copied to the folder `TissueOrigami/ToolBox/MeshGeneration/2DEllipse` and renamed `SphericalTriangulation` (no file extension).
 - In `EllipseFromOutline.cpp` manually change the parameter `selectTissueType=5`, and then in the condition `else if(selectTissueType == 5)` set
 ```cpp
     actinHeight = 1.0;